Shiccho/ADBdemo/README.md

 Please use web application by following instruction on presentation slide.

 ## Note
-I think there is a bug caused by the route search algorithm, what makes the program enter an infinite loop, if there is a cycle in the route.
+I guess there is a bug caused by the route search algorithm, what makes the program enter an infinite loop, if there is a cycle in the route.